Fire Watchers Memorial

 On the south wall, close to the Altar of the Sword Point is a wall tablet commemorating the visit of Pope John Paul II in May 1982.
 The Pope, attended by five Cardinals, was received by the Archbishop Dr. Robert Runcie (1980-91) and Charles, Prince of Wales at the West Door of the Cathedral.
 This was an historic and remarkable visit – the Pope not only arrived by helicopter but he was the first ever reigning pontiff to visit the UK.

 At the time of the Pope’s visit, 444 years after the removal of the Altar of the Sword’s Point at the behest of Henry VIII, there was nothing here to mark the place of the Martyrdom of Thomas Becket.
-The Pope and Archbishop Runcie knelt together in silent prayer facing the south wall at the place now marked by the commemorative tablet.
+The Pope and Archbishop Runcie knelt together in silent prayer facing the bare wall.
+The striking modern altar which stands here now was installed in 1986, four years after the Pope’s visit.

 The Deans’ Chapel (or Chapel of Our Lady), constructed in 1445 and with an early example of a fan-vaulted roof, is so-named because it contains the tombs of several notable post-Restoration Deans of the Cathedral.
 The wrought iron gates at the entrance to the chapel date from the 17th century.